imperva/terraform-provider-incapsula/website/docs/r/site_domains_configuration.html.markdown

 * `domain` - a list of added domains.
 * `site_id` - the id of the site.
-* `validation_code` - CNAME validation code for traffic redirection.
+* `cname_redirection_record` - CNAME validation code for traffic redirection.
+Point your domain's DNS to this record in order to forward the traffic to Imperva

 For Each domain the following data will be stored:
   * `id` - the id of the domain.